cloudikeme/cncf-tools-end-to-end-project/cluster-setup/gke-cluster-setup.md

 # GKE Cluster Setup Using gcloud CLI

-## PART 1: CREATE PROJECT & CLUSTER
+## PART I: CREATE PROJECT & CLUSTER

 Here's a step-by-step guide on how to create a Google Cloud project, enable the Kubernetes API, and create a GKE cluster: